 - Commitment “Employees who demonstrate perseverance and excellence are richly rewarded.
 Nothing should be taken for granted as we encourage our people to “work happily and live seriously.”

-It isn’t unusual for founders to set such visions, as they help keep the company on track in the long-run.
-And this is where a business strategy starts.
-All the business models designed by Alibaba will follow its vision, mission and the values they aim to create in the long-run.
+It isn’t unusual for founders to set such visions, as they help keep the company on track in the long run.

 Read: Alibaba Business Model